alphagov/inside-government-admin-guide/your-account/get-an-account.md

 title: How to publish content / Activate your account
 ---

+Please note this manual is a draft version and will be revised shortly.

 ## Activate your account

 We have 2 separate environments, Production and Preview, and you need to create a login on each.
 GDS has to set up these accounts for you.
 Once this is done, you’ll receive 2 emails inviting you to activate these accounts.
 You will also receive an email from GDS explaining in detail how to set up your passphrases and get access to Publisher.